oracle-samples/vbcs-samples/README.md

 ### webServiceConsumption

 This sample shows how to consume an external REST API and create custom UI to interact with the data from that API.

+### ApplicationsCloudUITheme

+This is the source code project for a custom SaaS theme for use in JET and VBCS projects.
+See the README.md file for information on how to generate and install the theme.